jindragensior/jindragensior.github.io/_posts/2024-05-02-HI-disc-properties.md

 title: "HI discs of L∗ galaxies as probes of the baryonic physics of galaxy evolution"
 layout: post
 post-image: "/assets/images/ML_16t9.png"
 description: "We analyse the HI disc properties of galaxies drawn from cosmological simulations with different star formation and stellar feedback physics at z=0.
 While global properties are in broad agreement with each other and observations, the HI disc morphology is particularly sensitive to the different physics.
-Submitted to MNRAS."
+Accepted by MNRAS."
 tags:
 - HI
 - ISM structure